A "Twist" in the Buckling of Beams

 Figures 6 to 8 below show the response of the beam with the mono-symmetric I-beam section of Figure 2b.
 An interesting phenomenon is observed, namely, the buckling load and post-buckling response significantly depend on the direction of load application, because of the Wagner effect.

 To predict this load-direction dependent phenomenon accurately, it is necessary to include in the beam formulation all kinematic nonlinearities regarding warping, in particular also the Wagner effect.

 Figures 6 to 8, and the above movies, show also the response calculated when modeling the beam with MITC4 shell elements.
 We see that the shell model response is very close to the beam model solution.

 This beam element is available for modeling many different types of beam structures, and indeed many complex structures modeled as beams.
-The element can be used with general I, L, and channel elastic cross-sections, and for general linear and large displacement nonlinear analyses.
+The element can be used with various cross-sections, and for general linear and large displacement nonlinear analyses.
 It is remarkable for how many different types of analyses the beam element is useful.